Fonds voor Wetenschappelijk Onderzoek - Vlaanderen

 For Weave, 2 online info sessions will be organised:

-1) Important rule concerning the number of possible applications: from the 2025 call on, only ONE project application can be submitted per (co-)promoter.
-The rule that a maximum of two ongoing and/or applied projects in total are allowed for one applicant (whereby projects that have not applied for a budget are not taken into account) remains in force.
-But in whatever capacity (promoter-spokesperson, promoter or co-promoter), you will therefore still only be able to submit a maximum of 1 application.
+1) Only ONE project application can be submitted per (co-)promoter.
+The rule that a maximum of two ongoing and/or applied projects in total is allowed for one applicant (whereby projects that have not applied for a budget are not taken into account) remains in force.
+But in whatever capacity (promoter-spokesperson, promoter or co-promoter), you will still only be able to submit a maximum of 1 application.

 Please check the "decision tree" if you want to see if you can still submit an application!

-From 2025 onwards the online FWO application form contains a specific tab 'Research Security'.
+2) The online FWO application form contains a specific tab 'Research Security'.
 Applicants are required, based on the topic of their research proposal, involved countries and foreign partners, to complete a set of questions regarding unwanted knowledge transfer, misuse of research results and/or interference.
+For questions regarding Research Security, contact rri@uhasselt.be.

 4) Expansion of expenditure categories: it's possible to also finance collections, natural habitats, corpora, databases (including their digital disclosure, excluding personnel costs) and connections to platforms with the resources for equipment.
 However, it remains the case that only costs for equipment, included in the budget for equipment in the granted application, will be accepted.
 Unforeseen costs under that category are not allowed.
 See articles 22 and 27, paragraph 1, point 4 of the Regulations for research projects.